Benjamin-Dobell/css-modules-typescript-loader/README.md

 Emits TypeScript declaration files matching your CSS Modules in the same location as your source files, e.g. `src/Component.css` will generate `src/Component.css.d.ts`.

+## TODO:

+Webpack plugin hooking into [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin)'s `fork-ts-checker-service-before-start` hook to delay type-checking until the CSS modules have been generated.
+In combination with the existing changes (i.e. no longer making untracked changes to node_modules) this will fix this loader enough such that it functions as expected.

 ## Why?

 There are currently a lot of [solutions to this problem](https://www.npmjs.com/search?q=css%20modules%20typescript%20loader).
 However, this package differs in the following ways: